willamowius/callgen323/ReadMe.txt

 Limitations
 -----------

-The libraries use select() calls and thus callgen323 is limited to handling 1024 sockets.
-Without RTP multiplexing, this amounts to roughly 250 concurrent audio calls, 150 video calls or 100 video calls with H.239 that one instance of callgen323 can handle.
+Establishing lots of calls uses lots of resources.
+Make sure the process get enough resources.
+On Linux set

+ulimit -n 10240
+ulimit -s unlimited

-To overcome this limit, you can start multiple instances of callgen323 on the same machine.
+You can also start multiple instances of callgen323 to produce more calls.

 COMMAND LINE OPTIONS (SELECTED)